Cub0n/Grafana-Prometheus-cAdvisor/README.md

 * Is Redis really needed??
 * Make Grafana Configuration persistent (will be resetted if Grafana Container is restarted)
 * Security ...
-* Remove published ports of prometheus and cAdvisor.
-Access is only possible from inside the dedicated network.
+* Remove published ports of Redis, Prometheus and cAdvisor.
+Access to these containers is only possible from inside the dedicated network.